 Many of you may think this is just a “cheat” or a “hack,” but I’d say, not necessarily!
 It may not even be an easier version of G for you.
 Perhaps you prefer to play the classic or full Gs, and that’s totally, totally fine.

 I do find myself using this weak finger G pretty often.
 Depending on the chords immediately before and after the G, it may be easier to use this particular grip because it wouldn’t require your whole hand to change position!
 Some chord changes, for instance, C to G, would normally require each of your fingers to reposition themselves.
 With the two-finger G, you can minimize the distance your fingers need to travel, allowing you to make cleaner, quicker and easier chord changes.

 Other chord changes where this comes in handy is between G and A minor and G and F. With all of these, practice keeping your finger movements as small and concise as possible.

 These chord changes are great for your Perfect Fast Changes exercises!

 Once you’ve practised this chord grip, it’s entirely up to you whether or not you want to use it.
 Even if you never use it, at least you know it’s available to you, and just having the option can open up a world of possibility for you.
-When are playing songs you may find you prefer a certain fingering or chord grip over the one the 'original artist uses, and you’re more than welcome to use whichever fingering makes the most sense for you, your anatomy, your skill level, or the emotion you’re trying to convey.
+When you are playing songs you may find you prefer a certain fingering or chord grip over the one the 'original artist uses, and you’re more than welcome to use whichever fingering makes the most sense for you, your anatomy, your skill level, or the emotion you’re trying to convey.

-Don’t even forget - music is about art.
+Don’t ever forget - music is about art.
 I can teach you the basics and all of the tips and tricks I’ve picked up during my years of playing guitar, but ultimately, you’ve got to experiment and find what feels and sounds best for YOU.

 - LESSON STEPS -